FedSOL: Stabilized Orthogonal Learning with Proximal Restrictions in Federated Learning: Proposed Method: FedSOL

-While SAM defines a fixed radius $\rho$, it is often insufficient in capturing the loss landscape dynamics\,\citep{asam, fishersam}.
-In FedSoL, we introduce an adaptive radius reflecting the global and local parameter discrepancies.
+In FedSOL, we introduce an adaptive perturbation strength reflecting the global and local parameter discrepancies.
 For each layer $m$, we construct a scaling vector $\boldsymbol{\lambda}^{(m)}$, where the $i$-th entry corresponds to each parameter in that layer: